the Chromium logo

 Historically, most committers have worked at least partially on the Chromium core product and thus demonstrated C++ coding ability in their CLs, but this is not required.
 It is possible to be a committer if you only work on other parts of the code base (e.g., build and test scripts in Python), but you still have to demonstrate that you understand the processes of the project with a list of CLs that you've landed.
 Committership is primarily a mark of trust, and we expect committers to only submit or approve changes that they are qualified to review.
 Failure to do so may result in your committership being revoked (also see below for other reasons that you might get your committership revoked).

 Being a committer is something that a person is, not something an email address or account is.
-This means that you can be a committer under multiple email addresses, and you can change your address, without needing each address to be re-nominated.
-To do so, send an email to accounts@chromium.org.
+However, for security purposes, committers are granted committer privileges under a single email address.
+Committers can change their address by sending an email to accounts@chromium.org.

 If you have questions about this process, you can ask on community@chromium.org and people there will be happy to help you.